 1. Common Projects – Original Achilles

 The one, the only: Original Achilles from Common Projects.
-Since their auspicious debut in 2004, these minimalist sneakers have come to redefine footwear, paving the way for an entire industry of luxury trainers.
-Decked out in white from front to back (gold-embossed serial number notwithstanding), every pair of Achilles deliver top-shelf quality with Zen-like precision.
+Since their auspicious debut in 2004, these minimalist sneakers have come to redefine minimalist footwear, paving the way for an entire industry of luxury trainers.
+Decked out in all white from front to back (gold-embossed serial number notwithstanding), every pair of Achilles deliver top-shelf quality with Zen-like precision.
 Drake loves them.
 Kanye loves them.
 You’ll love them too.
 Assuming you can afford them, that is.

 2. Common Projects – Suede Slip-On Sneakers

 One look at the Suede Slip-On Sneakers from Common Projects, and your feet are already feeling more comfortable.
 Distinguished by premium materials and a downright classic design, each silhouette hosts elasticated side inserts, leather lining, and a padded collar for all-day support.
-Rarely does simplicity render such an envious impression as it does with these heavenly kicks.
+Rarely does simplicity render such an envious impression as it does with these heavenly low top kicks.

 3. Oliver Cabell – Erving

 Looking for an affordable alternative to Common Projects?
 Then check out Oliver Cabell, a Minneapolis-based sneaker brand that launched in 2017 and wasted no time in exploding all over the world stage.
-The Erving–which reworks a classic cap-toe basketball sneaker from the ground up–remains one of the brand’s finest statements.
+The Erving–which reworks a classic cap-toe basketball sneaker from the ground up–remains one of the minimalist’s brand’s finest statements.
 Every pair of these men’s fashion sneakers is hand-stitched and lasted in Albacete, Spain, using an array of quality leathers.
 Sealing the deal are waxed cotton Italian laces.

 4. Oliver Cabell – Low 1

 Oliver Cabell keeps the hits coming with the Low 1, another bona fide Common Projects alternative.
-Like the Erving, this low-top silhouette employs a range of premium leathers to downright superb effect.
+Like the Erving, this low-top, low profile silhouette employs a range of premium leathers to downright superb effect.
 The result is a minimalist stunner that looks clean, feels great, and won’t deplete your bank account.
 These slick handmade shoes are calling.